Early days at the Warsaw computer bazaar

-Second release of The Witcher 2, digital revolution and Cyberpunk 2077
+The Witcher 2 launch on Xbox 360, digital revolution and Cyberpunk 2077 announcement

-In 2012 the gaming community was electrified by the news that CD Projekt RED had begun work on its second major franchise.
-Cyberpunk 2077 is based on a cult RPG system well known and appreciated throughout the world.
-The creator of Cyberpunk, Mike Pondsmith, is actively supporting the company in its development effort.
+In 2012 the gaming community was electrified by the news that CD Projekt RED had begun work on its second major franchise, Cyberpunk 2077 – based on a cult RPG system well known and appreciated throughout the world.

-The rebranding of CD Projekt marked the conclusion of the Group’s organizational rearrangement.
-In November 2012 the General Meeting of CD Projekt RED approved a change in the Company name – the Group was again known under its familiar historical name of CD PROJEKT.
+In 2012, several symbolic formal changes were made by the Group.
+The local distribution and publishing company CD Projekt sp. z o.o. changed its name to CDP.pl (it would be separated from the Group in 2014).
+The rebranding of CD Projekt marked the conclusion of the Group’s organizational reshuffle.
+In November 2012 the General Meeting of CD Projekt RED approved a change of the Company’s name – the Group was again known under its familiar historical name of CD PROJEKT.